himedlooff/frontend-workflow-seminar/cli.md

 ls
 ```

-This command stands for "list", and gives you a list of all of the files and folders in the current folder.
+`ls` stands for "list", and gives you a list of all of the files and folders in the current folder.
 Compare what your CLI is showing to the folder that the CLI opened when you typed `open .`.
 They should show the same files and folders.

 **Output**